Advertising and lifestyle product photography

 License fees are typically based on the scope of usage granted under the license and will vary by size of the company and reach of the images.

 All images come retouched with color correction, sizing and cropping specific to Client needs.
 Images are delivered digitally in high resolution .jpeg or .png to a private online dropbox for download.
-Pricing below is a baseline that would include a non-exclusive unlimited usage license for small business.
+Pricing below is a baseline that would include a non-exclusive unlimited usage license for a small business with one location.

 20 images $950 + shoot time

 50 images $1,800 + shoot time

 Monthly retainers are available for consistent social media content on a regular basis.
 This gives you a discount on standard pricing and takes the stress out of figuring out your social media content.